Zanerast/Practice_App-Tip_Calculator/README.md

 ## Project Overview
 Course from [caster.io](https://caster.io/courses/android-mvvm-pattern "caster.io") that teaches how MVVM relates to other patterns such as MVC and MVP.

+The App uses Data-Binding to listen to the results of the calculation and updates the required views when needed.

+## Why this Project?
 This project will teach you about the Model-View-ViewModel (MVVM) pattern and take you step by step on how to apply it to build and Android Application from scratch.

-## Why this Project?

 This sample application will introduce the concepts of: